 - August 24, 2020

-A flashback.
-Long before the unprecedented COVID-19 brutally struck and forced us all to social-distance, going to the office was a must.
-While it was always a struggle for me, mainly because I had to wake up early to beat Nairobi traffic, I figured Mondays were the worst.
+Before the unprecedented COVID-19 forced us all to social-distance, going to the office was a must.
+My weeks began with a struggle to wake up early to beat Nairobi traffic.
+I figured Garfield was right, Mondays were the worst.

-Fast forward to the current time, where things have changed, and COVID-19 has us working from the comfort of our homes.
-I’ve learned a lot, including the truth that an office is not a place, but space.
+Fast forward to now, and things have changed.
+COVID-19 has us working from the comfort of our homes.
+I’ve learned a lot.
+For one, an office is not a place, but space.
 You can create a working environment anywhere and be productive.
-And while I thought Mondays would now be smooth and refreshing, because I’m at home and I don’t have to wake up before the sun rises, I was shocked to find out that Mondays still sucked—a bit.
+I was glad at the prospect of smooth and refreshing because I would be at home.
+Spoiler alert, Mondays still suck.

-Saturday and Sunday are my off-days.
-No sitting at one spot in my house, wearing my blue-light blocking spectacles, making zoom calls, and writing reports.
-Over the weekend, I get to catch up on episodes of entertaining T.V. shows, hang out on the rooftop with my neighbours, nap, read novels and enjoy writing fiction.
-Then Monday swings around, and I wish my weekend could extend a bit.
+I am off on Saturdays and Sundays.
+No sitting at one spot in my house, making zoom calls, and writing reports.
+Over the weekend, I get to catch up on T.V., hang out on the rooftop with my neighbours, nap, read novels and enjoy writing fiction.
+All too soon Monday swings around and it’s back to the grind.
 The anxiety actually starts on Sunday evening, and there’s just a weight in your chest that makes you moody and fractious.
 This anxiety is called Sunday Blues.

 But why don’t we feel the same about Wednesday or Thursday?
-According to a research that was published by Mind, a UK organization that palms out support and advice for people with mental health issues, Monday is the most stressful day of the week, triggered by anxiety and a dislike of having to go back to work after the weekend.
+According to a research study that was published by Mind, Monday is the most stressful day of the week.
+All triggered by anxiety and a dislike of having to go back to work after the weekend.

-But in an interesting twist, research shows that Monday is infact the most productive day of the week.
+But in an interesting twist, research shows that Monday is also the most productive day of the week.

 Enough with all the serious stuff and research, now let’s have some fun.
 How about a dose of humour to brighten up your Monday?
-Enjoy the following job-related jokes, and have a brighter Monday!
+Enjoy the jokes and have a brighter Monday!

 Enock blows his interview: